obarthel/amiga-sana-ii-tftpclient/README.md

 because they do not handle opening and closing robustly.
 This may occur, for example, for the `"a2065.device"` driver.
-Typically, network device drivers are opened only once and then remain in use indefinitely by the TCP/IP stack or by Envoy.
+Typically, network device drivers are opened only once and then remain in use indefinitely by the TCP/IP stack or by *Envoy*.
 The TFTPClient command, however, opens the respective network device driver when needed and immediately closes it again as soon as it is no longer required.
 This may cause the driver to hang, and it may even crash the system.